Updated: Dec 8, 2020

 "We are not separate from the beauty we seek.
 It is already here, now, in front of us.
 Pared down to the barest essence is where real beauty lies.
 Authentic beauty is never perfect, nor elusive, but lies in the cracks and crevices of our lives every minute of the day"

 I like to approach both my massages and my facials from a whole person philosophy.
-It is very important to me when working with clients to really listen to what each person wants on that particular day.
+It is very important to me when working with clients to really listen to what each person wants on that particular day and then zoom out a bit.
+It is possible to work on what is happening today and also look at what is happening in general.
+Healing is never linear.
 Our bodies are always changing and shifting.
 We can have fluctuations in how we are feeling seasonally, monthly, daily.
 How we feel in our bodies and our skin can change based on how well we have slept, what we have eaten, how depleted we are, hormonal shifts, the weather, exercise, our level of stress and how long we have been under stress and any other myriad things.
 Taking all these factors into account is to take that of the whole person.

 A whole person/whole plant approach looks at more than isolates and pieces, it takes a holistic approach to skin, chronic pain, and the products we use.
 It looks at nature and ourselves as part of a supportive matrix where the pieces of the whole are designed to work together and not be pulled apart.